Alex Mooney: 2024 U.S. Senate election

 On November 15, 2022, Mooney announced his candidacy for the U.S. Senate in 2024, seeking to challenge incumbent Democratic senator Joe Manchin.

+In the Republican party primary, Mooney drew support from the right wing faction of the party, notably by influential Senators Ted Cruz, Rand Paul, and Mike Lee, as well as former Freedom Caucus chair Jim Jordan.
+His main opponent was incumbent governor Jim Justice, who gained support from the establishment wing of the party including endorsements from incumbent Senate minority leader Mitch McConnell and, ultimately, former President Donald Trump.
+Justice ultimately defeated Mooney, 61.8% to 26.5%.

+Post-legislative career

+In February 2025, Mooney became a senior advisor to NumbersUSA.

 Political positions

 Gold standard

 Mooney supports a return to the gold standard.

 Foreign and military policy

 Mooney was among 60 Republicans to oppose condemning Trump's action of withdrawing forces from Syria.
 Along with Matt Gaetz and a handful of Republicans, Mooney broke with his party and voted to end assistance to Saudi Arabia in the War in Yemen.

 In 2021, Mooney was one of 14 Republican representatives to vote against a resolution condemning the Myanmar coup d'état.
 It was unclear why Mooney voted against the measure.

-In June 2021, Mooney was one of 49 House Republicans to vote to repeal the 2020 Authorization for Use of Military Force Against Iraq.
+In June 2021, Mooney was one of 49 House Republicans to vote to repeal the 2002 Authorization for Use of Military Force Against Iraq.

 In 2023, Mooney was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.